-What is the potassium sodium ratio, and how do you calculate it?
+What is the potassium sodium ratio and how do you calculate it?
 It is really quite simple.
 Add up the milligrams of potassium in the food that you eat in a day.
 Add up the milligrams of sodium in the food that you eat in a day.
 Divide the milligrams of potassium by the milligrams of sodium.
 The resulting number is the ratio.
-Most of the tables on this website have the potassium sodium ratio, in addition to amounts of potassium and sodium, for the most common foods.
-A list of tables with links to the tables can be found at the tab above labelled “Links To Food Potassium Tables.”
-Rather than calculate potassium sodium ratio, you can simply look it up.
+Most of the tables on this website have the potassium sodium ratio, in addition to amounts of potassium and sodium, for the common foods.
+A list of tables with links to the tables can be found at the tab above that is labelled “Links To Food Potassium Tables.”
+Rather than calculate the potassium sodium ratio, you can simply look it up.

 The Medical Literature Prefers Sodium Potassium Ratio

 The confusion about the potassium sodium ratio comes mostly from the medical literature, which prefers using the inverse of the potassium sodium ratio – the sodium potassium ratio.
 To get this ratio, the amount of sodium is divided by the amount of potassium.

 Two Versions Of Sodium Potassium Ratio